Benrahma rescues point for West Ham United with brace against Onuachu's Genk

 It also made him surpass his tally in his debut 2020-21 season at West Ham United.
 The 26-year-old has now contributed six goals and three assists in 15 appearances for the Hammers this term.

-Nigeria's Onuachu played from start to finish for Genk, but he could not add to his tally of a goal after four appearances in the Europa League.
+Nigeria's Onuachu played from start to finish for Genk, but he could not add to his tally of a goal after four appearances in the Europa League this campaign.

-Despite the dropped points, the Hammers remain atop of Group H with 10 points after four matches.
+Despite the dropped points, the Hammers remain at the summit of Group H with 10 points after four matches.
 They lead second-placed Genk by six points, with two games left to play for.

-Declan Rice, at the end of the game, hailed the impact of his Algerian teammate and he I
+Declan Rice, meanwhile, hailed the impact of his Algerian teammate Said Benrahma and he also praised him for his 'unbelievable' qualities.

 “I’ve been with Said [Benrahma] for over a year now and I know what he can do.
 I’m always on at him to keep doing what he’s doing on the pitch – keep expressing himself and keep having the fun that he has,” Rice told the club’s website.